Senior Embedded Systems Engineer (w/m/d)

-About AIRMO
+Company: AIRMO

-Role Overview
+The Role

-AIRMO is looking for a hands-on, talented Embedded Software Engineer to own the design, development, and maintenance of our next-generation satellite and airborne control systems.
+AIRMO is looking for a hands-on, talented Senior Embedded Software Engineer to own the design, development, and maintenance of our next-generation satellite and airborne control systems.
 You’ll be at the core of our Payload Handling Unit (PHU) software and hardware — powering payloads, orchestrating data capture, and ensuring rock-solid reliability in space and flight.

-Your Responsibilities in AIRMO
+Your responsibilities in AIRMO

 Your tasks will include, but are not limited to: